8i/UnityPlugin_Documentation/docs/source/Useful Components.rst

 HvrActorAudioSourceSync
 -----------------------

-Attaching a AudioSource and HvrActor to this component will automatically cause the AudioSource’s playback to match the HvrActor.
+This component has two slots, one for an AudioSource and one for an HvrActor.
+Filling both these slots will cause the AudioSource's playback to match the HvrActor.

 Create by